 - Information that gets stored on local cached memory, for example, on PCs, laptops, and smart devices

 - Website files that get stored on your server

 - Data from websites stored in your browser

 In each of those cases, the data that gets saved isn’t all that similar.
 An application might store some files in cached memory to load faster.
-Your WordPress website or web host might store files or copies of your pages at the cache level to improve performance.
+Your website or web host might store files or copies of your pages at the cache level to improve performance.
 Likewise, your browser may save some files locally, so you don’t have to reload them each time you visit a site.

 In all of these cases, cached data improves the user experience by providing better performance.
 By that, we mean faster loading times, regardless of whether you’re talking about an app or a website.

 Generally speaking, caching data works much the same in every situation.
 Someone sets rules for what information gets stored, where, and how long.
 Cached data usually has an expiration date.
 This ensures that you don’t get stuck loading outdated files or information long after updating the website or application.